4How to find fruit picking jobs

 • Tasmania: mostly from November to April, but there’s also demand for winter work (especially pruning grapes).

-• South Australia: the prime hiring season is from October/November and there’s usually work until winter, in July/August.
+• South Australia: the prime hiring season is from October/November and there’s usually work until winter (July/August).

-• Western Australia: since it’s not a rainy state, work is technically available year-round.
+• Western Australia: since it’s not a rainy state, work is usually available year-round.

 • Northern Territoryavoid looking for a job between November and March because it can rain up to 20 days/month.
-Depending on the year, there can be work until December—check before you go!
+Depending on the year, there can be work from April to December—but check before you go!

-Read chapter 10 for more details on opportunities per month and per region.
+Read the rest of this guide for more details on opportunities per month and per region.

 Job hunting methods

 Ever heard of “cold calling”?
-Most job vacancies don’t appear in print or online, so it makes sense to contact prospective employers directly to explore opportunities.
-In the agricultural sector, it also means going from farm to farm in person and introducing yourself.
+Most fruit picking vacancies don’t appear in print or online, so it makes sense to contact prospective employers directly to explore opportunities.
+In the agricultural sector, it means going from farm to farm in person and introducing yourself.
 Make sure to look enthusiastic and confident—it helps if you prepare your “elevator pitch” ahead of time.

 Note that many farms are in remote areas, so it helps if you have your own vehicle or if you travel with other job seekers.

 Smaller farms may not need tons of casual employees, so you may be the only backpacker around.
-It could be a great way to discover another side of Australia but be prepared for quieter evenings than if you were on a busy farm with dozens of other temp employees.
+It could be a great way to discover another side of Australia, but be prepared for quieter evenings than if you were on a busy farm with dozens of other backpackers.

 Local newspapers and bulletin boards